There is something for everyone at the Toronto Christmas Market!

 Snap a pic with the tree and tag @Forests_Ontario!

 Magical lighting and décor displays create an incredible traditional and romantic Christmas setting for visitors to enjoy.
 The street and squares of the Distillery Historic District are transformed into a paradise of lights and colours, festive sounds and seductive smells.

 Ontario by picking up your locally-grown Christmas tree.
-From Dec 1-3
+From Nov.30 - Dec 3

 booth.
 With every tree purchased, we'll plant a new tree and you'll receive